 About 2/3 of applicants applying for the two-year program, and about 1/4 of applicants applying for senior-year-only, are accepted.
 Some art areas have more space than others.

 Like all public schools, the arts high school is tuition-free.
 However, as is the case in most public schools, there is a student fee.
 Ours is currently $400.
-Also, students who live on campus in the residence hall must pay a residence fee, currently $3,600, and maintain a balance in the meal plan.
+Also, students who live on campus in the residence hall may have to pay a residence fee, currently $3,600.
+This is based on their permanent home address.
+They also will maintain a balance in the meal plan.
 Students who are accepted and decide to attend Perpich must pay a non-refundable acceptance fee of $100.
 That fee is not applied to any other fees.

 The residence hall can hold up to 140 students.
 Residency is determined by distance from the campus.
 This mileage limit is reviewed annually based on space availability with priority given to applicants who live the farthest from campus.

 The current residential cost for the school year is $3,600.
 This cost is reviewed annually.
-Families may apply for reduced fees and may make arrangements for payment schedules that fit their finances.
 This fee does not include meals in the cafeteria.